 In addition to submission of a completed application form, an applicant must furnish to the board the following:

 a.
 A check in the amount of $50.00 made payable to the North Dakota Board of Medicine.

 b.
-You must complete and submit the Authorization for Criminal Record form and two fingerprint cards.
+You must complete and submit the Criminal History Record Check Request form and two fingerprint cards.
 The background check fee is $40.00.
 A separate money order must be submitted for the background check fee.
 The money order must be payable to the Office of the Attorney General.
 Mail the completed fingerprint cards, Authorization for Criminal Record Inquiry form, and money order to the North Dakota Board of Medicine: 418 E. Broadway Suite 12, Bismarck, ND 58501.
 You should call your local law enforcement office for times and locations that fingerprinting services are available.
 Be sure to bring a photo ID.
 A small fee may be required.

 DO NOT BEND OR FOLD the fingerprint cards when mailing them to us as they will be rejected and you will be required to be fingerprinted again.
 Be sure all personal information is completed on the cards.